xlsdg/umi-dva-antd-starter/README.md

-# -umi-dva-antd-starter
+# umi-dva-antd-starter

-Get started with Umi.js and Ant Design.
+> Get started with Umi.js and Ant Design.